December 20, 2017

 Ash-e Goje Farangi

 As we are nearing the end of summer, there's still time to take in the sunshine, walk on the beach, and enjoy the abundance of fresh summer produce.
-With tomatoes still in the season, it's time to make آش گوجه فرنگی Ash-e goje farangi (tomato soup).
-This is a very flavorful soup that can be had all year round but is especially delicious as a late summer soup.
+With tomatoes still in season, it's time to make آش گوجه فرنگی Ash-e goje farangi (tomato soup).
+This is a very flavorful soup that can be had all year round, but is especially delicious as a late summer soup.
 Every region of Iran has its own version of ash-e goje farangi.
 They may use different kinds of herbs or spices, add beans, or peas.
 The Khuzestani (southern-style) آش تماته ash-e tamate is hot and spicy.

 Ash-e Goje Farangi